About the course

 You will enjoy a mix of activities during lessons, with a strong practical application of the language.
 In addition to your language lessons, you will be able to practise your oral skills and build your confidence in small group sessions with some native-level speakers and study different topic areas and foreign language films.

-There is no coursework and there are no compulsory literature texts for this course, but a research based essay on your chosen topic will be essential part of your second year.
+There is no coursework and there are no compulsory literature texts for this course, but research on two cultural topics of your choice will be an essential part of your second year.
 This could be the study of a region of Germany or another German-speaking country, or of a particular film or book, or of a period in German history.

 What can I do after the course?